rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ```

 ## Shapefile Import
 This first snippet of code shows how to import the Census Shapefile.
+Please take note of the specific definition of the dsn.
+During previous work, I found that the approximate location utilizing the `~/` method causes an error.

 ```r